brblair/fundraising-thermometer/README.md

 - **Ticks:** Major every **$100k**, minor every **$50k**.
 - Tracks **capital commitments** (not cash collections).

+## License
+© 2025 Bradden Blair, Ph.D.
+Licensed under the Apache License, Version 2.0.
+See `LICENSE` and `NOTICE` for details.
+Please preserve copyright and license notices.
+Brand assets in `/assets` are not covered by the code license (see `/assets/LICENSE`).

 ## How to update numbers
 Edit `data/funds.json` and set the 10 values in `"segments"` (dollars).
 Example:
 ```json